 Think of it like this, your metabolism is like a lazy teenager who sits around and does nothing all day.

-Then, mom and dad say, get out, get your own place.
+Then, mom and dad say, “Get out, get your place.”

-Well, the teen gets a job, cleans up their act and starts being motivated because they have become rather accustomed to eating.
+Well, the teen gets a job, cleans up their act, and starts being motivated.

 Your body is like this.

 As long as you’re not modulating your diet with constant change, your body sees no reason to change either.

 It’s not being forced to change, and it literally won’t change or adapt until it is forced to do so.

 You have to change things up to get your body to start losing weight.